Nazanin-hub/School_District_Analysis/README.md

  - How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

+   The performance of Thomas High School has not changed.
+It is still at the second top-performing schools.

  - How does replacing the ninth-grade scores affect the following:

     - Math and reading scores by grade

+      Thomas High School's 9th grade class has no math or reading score data to count.
+Everything else was unaffected

     - Scores by school spending

+      The spending ranges between $630-644 has chenged since Thomas High School is in this range.
+The avarage math score decreased

     - Scores by school size